-Aims, with 90,437 Commercial Law A, to provide an introduction to principal areas of commercial law of relevance to legal practice.
+Aims. with 90.437 Commercial Law A. to provide an introduction to principal areas of commercial law of relevance to legal practice.
 Topics: 1. negotiable instruments, including a study of commercial bills against the background of a description of the operation of the commercial bills and money markets; 2. secured transactions.
 Students are introduced to the law on securities over personal property including priorities.
 Reference is made to credit arrangements in use in the distribution and sale of goods and services; 3. introduction to law of bankruptcy.

-Students wishing to complete an introductory study of commercial law are advised to take 90.437 Commercial Law A. Other areas of commercial law are dealt with in 90.439 Consumer Protection Law and 90.454 International Trade.
+Students wishing to complete an introductory study of commercial law are advised to take 90.437 Commercial Law A. Other areas of commercial law are dealt with in 90.439 Consumer Protection Law.
+90.454 International Trade and 90.480 the Law of Banking.